CristianColdea/EM_efficiency_map/README.md

 To-do list:
 * ~~Understand the EM model~~.
 * ~~Efficiency is computed based on regression => we need a function to implement the regressor so efficiency could be delivered continuously across speed     and torque ranges~~.
+* Implement regressor for IPM and ISM motor types, operating under one regime.
+* Implement regressors

 ## Status